 2005-2010: New Members allowed to join

 In 2005, the Convention was amended to allow new Member States to join the organisation, with the amendments coming into force in 2010.

 Since then, ECMWF has continued to develop and improve.
-Progress over the years has included beginning to monitor the Earth-system, installation of a new supercomputer, upgrades to the forecasting model and contributions to climate studies.
+Progress over the years has included beginning to monitor the Earth system, the installation of new supercomputers, upgrades to the forecasting model and contributions to climate studies.

-For more details on our yearly progress, please browse the Annual Reports in our Media resources.
+For more details on our yearly progress, please browse the Annual Reports.

 Listen to recordings of the first Council meeting: